nusco/narjillos/backlog.md

 * Automatic phenotype diff
   Values that changed are marked in red.

-+ Fix bug with target position not being set at right-infinite

 + Start browser directly from inside Lab program

 + Auto-play